This Middle eastern chicken kabobs are yogurt marinated chicken kebabs, tender and so tasty. These chicken skewers are

 If you are more into skewers like us, check our latest ground chicken kabobs.

-This is an easy yogurt marinated chicken kebabs recipe that results in a fabulous tender and spicy chicken.
-The marinade of this chicken was inspired by my recipe for Beef Shish Kabob.
+- This is an easy yogurt marinated chicken kebabs recipe that results in a fabulous tender and spicy chicken.
+The marinade of this chicken was inspired by this recipe for Beef Shish Kabob.

 In the Middle East, grilled meat or kabobs are wildly popular and loved.
 There are tons of recipes out there for it and every family has their own favorite spice mix, yet almost always you'll find yogurt, lemon(sometimes vinegar too), and garlic in the marinade.

 Yogurt, lemon, and vinegar work as a tenderizer for the chicken plus giving the chicken a delicate tangy flavor.